MPriv32/terransible/README.md

         print("Auto delete head branch is enabled.")
 ```

-The final piece to the application is the **for loop** that runs each function using each repository name from out list of repositories.
+Now we implement the **for loop** that runs each function with every repo from the list of repositories.
 In this function, we assign the value **repo** to our repo name, **branch** which is a combination of the repo name and the head branch "main".
 Then it runs both functions with the appropriate values as inputs.

 ```
 for repo in repo_list: